-Outdoor Amenity Patio, POPS, and Landscape Space at the Northern Limits of the Site: Wind comfort conditions during the typical use period over the outdoor amenity patio to the south of Phase 1 along Ogilvie Road are predicted to be mostly suitable for sitting.
+Outdoor Amenity Patio and POPS: Wind conditions during the typical use period over the outdoor amenity patio to the south of the proposed development along Ogilvie Road are predicted to be mostly suitable for sitting.
 The noted conditions are considered acceptable.